OctaForge/OF-Engine/README.txt

 This is OctaForge developer alpha 10 (0.1.9, 27 December 2011)

-In sync with Tesseract: cd643a04 (smnodynshadow var)
+In sync with Tesseract: 26b50e8f (flag icon fix)

 For installation, read INSTALL.
 To run it, launch run_client.sh on *nix